bahorn/detect-unsigned-module/README.md

 Might have false positives, but currently detects singularity and beautifullies. kovid doesn't hook reading this file unless you use `cat`.
+Output is only currently meaningful on systems that have not used ftrace normally this boot (see issue #1).

 ```
 sudo python3 count_trampolines.py